The history of Churchtown Farm

 Churchtown Farm has been a flower farm for at least the last 100 years, but a changing market and the rise of online shopping has lead to Scilly's traditional flower crop being sold in a very modern way.

 Andrew and Hilary Julian and family moved to Scilly.
-Working alongside an island farmers they quickly learnt about flower farming.
+Working alongside an island farmer they quickly learnt about flower farming.

 After negotiating the tenancy with the Duchy of Cornwall they took on Churchtown Farm, with its 27 acres, glass house, packing shed and three terraced cottages and began growing scented narcissi.

 Realising that the farm was never going to be viable unless flowers were grown all year round Hilary and Andrew look around for another scented flower crop that could be picked in the summer.
 They settled on scented pinks and the planted their first crop.
 The idea was to use the same route to the whole sales markets as they did with the winter crop of scented narcissi.
 But their plans changed when a passing holiday maker admired the pinks and asked if was possible to send a box full in the post to their friend; and so a new marketing idea was born.

 At Christmas, Andrew and Hilary took a gamble and invested in a Sunday Times advert inviting people to order scented narcissi for Christmas gifts.